Guide on wellbeing: procrastination

 Procrastination is often accompanied by harsh self-criticism.
 It’s very common to think of yourself as lazy or inefficient when you notice that you’re avoiding work.
 However, this kind of harsh self-criticism is not only useless in terms of your productivity, but even actively harmful to both your health and your ability to get things done.

-Unclarity and uncertainty tend to cause us experiences of pressure.
-Another significant source of feeling under pressure is harsh criticism (either from others or from ourselves).
-Our experience of how well our resources measure up to what we need to do, can also create experiences of pressure to a varying degree.
+Unclarity and uncertainty tend to make us feel under pressure.
+Another thing that makes us feel under pressure is harsh criticism, either from others or from ourselves.
+Our experience of how well our resources measure up to what we need to do can also create varying experiences of pressure.

 Starting a task becomes possible when we feel enough incentive to do it.
 It’s easier to start a task when it is clearly defined.
 The more pressure we experience, the more our stress levels rise, but if our assignment is clear enough and we feel like we have the capacity to do it, we can take action even if we feel slightly uneasy.

 However, if our experience of being under pressure continues to grow, and if the situation feels very unclear or hopeless, our body will activate our fight/flight reaction, which means that we may have a hard time focusing due to our stress levels.
 We may alternatively start experiencing a freeze reaction in our bodies, feeling stuck and procrastinating.
-And when we start procrastinating, this leads to more stress, which again makes it more difficult to be able to take action.
+And when we start procrastinating, we feel more stressed out, which makes it even more difficult for us to take action.

 Getting started

-When we understand that procrastination is a part of the body’s natural defence reaction when it feels that it’s under pressure, and when we understand that unclarity and harsh self-criticism lead to an experience of being under pressure, it’s easier to understand what to do about procrastination.
-When you notice yourself procrastinating, it’s useful to clarify the situation, and to give warm-hearted and constructive feedback toward yourself.
-It’s also important that you make sure that what you’re doing actually is meaningful to you, because the lack of meaning in what we do often leads to procrastination.
+When we understand that procrastination is a part of the body’s natural defence reaction to feeling under pressure and that unclarity and harsh self-criticism only worsen it, it’s easier to understand how to deal with procrastination.
+When you notice yourself procrastinating, it’s useful to get a clear idea about the situation and to give yourself warm-hearted and constructive feedback.
+It’s also important to find that what you’re doing is actually meaningful to you, because the lack of meaning in what we do often leads to procrastination.

-It’s also useful to prioritise your to do-list and to define your goals carefully.
-It’s important to clarify with a lot of specificity what you need to do and how you’ll later know if you’ve done it or not.
+It’s useful to prioritise your to do-list and to define your goals carefully.
+It’s important to be very specific about what you’ll need to do and how you’ll later know if the task is completed or not.

 If your to-do list just says “essay”, it’s highly likely that the sheer unclarity of the goal will lead to anxiety and procrastination.
 However, if your to-do list says “From 10:00 to 10:30: check essay instructions, skim course book and make a mind map of themes to include in the essay until I have a clearish idea about what I’m gonna be writing about”.
-The items on your to-do list will be of suitable size when you don’t find the prospect of starting the assignment overwhelming.
-The smaller and clearer the assignment, the better.
+The tasks on your to-do list are scaled down properly when you don’t find the prospect of starting them overwhelming.
+The smaller and clearer the task, the better.

-So if you feel very stuck; try to come up with a ridiculously small task that’ll take you in the right direction!
-And after you’ve completed that step, define the next step.
+So if you feel super stuck; try to come up with a ridiculously small task that’ll take you in the right direction!
+And after you’ve completed that task, define the next step.

 Be more warm towards yourself